yankeeinlondon/obsidian-kind-model/README.md

 This repo is a plugin for the popular [Obsidian](https://obsidian.md) editor and extends it's functionality to produce "kinded models" of entities you want to represent in your PKM.

 The **kind** definitions are nothing more than markdown files in your vault which conform to a particular naming convention for Frontmatter properties.
-Knowing this convention is actually unimportant to start as you can design your ken entities using the configuration tab in Obsidian:
+Knowing this convention is actually unimportant to start as you can design your entities using the configuration tab in Obsidian:

 ![modal config](./kind-model-config.png)